Home » Water Filtration » RO Filtration » WHAT IS REVERSE OSMOSIS & HOW DOES IT WORK?

 • PureDrop

 We focused on curating the widest variety of RO systems for this list.
-This means that every one of the filters we pick is the best for its reasons.
-To find the right one for you, consider your needs and where you plan to set them up.
+This means that every one of the filters we pick is the best for its own reasons.
+To find the right one for you, you should consider the specific requirements of your home.

 For a more comprehensive list, refer to our separate article on the best reverse osmosis systems.